code-and-ledger/trust-16/README.md

-# Trust16: A Blockchain-Based Game of Strategy and Cooperation
+# Trust16: A Game of Strategy and Cooperation

 ## Whitepaper v1.2